dfm/emcee/docs/tutorials/quickstart.rst

     state = sampler.run_mcmc(p0, 100)
     sampler.reset()

-You’ll notice that I saved the final position of the walkers (after the 100 steps) to a variable called ``pos``.
+You'll notice that I saved the final position of the walkers (after the 100 steps) to a variable called ``pos``.
 You can check out what will be contained in the other output variables by looking at the documentation for the :func:`EnsembleSampler.run_mcmc` function.
 The call to the :func:`EnsembleSampler.reset` method clears all of the important bookkeeping parameters in the sampler so that we get a fresh start.
-It also clears the current positions of the walkers so it’s a good thing that we saved them first.
+It also clears the current positions of the walkers so it's a good thing that we saved them first.

 Now, we can do our production run of 10000 steps: